-Accommodates user needs

-Vendor's reliability in customer support and the availability and quality of their

-training programs

-Subject relevancy

-Cost considerations - Cost of upgrades, back files, future upgrades, etc.

-Offers some value-added enhancement to make it preferable over, or a big addition

-to, other print or non-print equivalents

-Meets usual and customary technical standards
+- Accommodates user needs - Vendor's reliability in customer support and the availability and quality of their training programs - Subject relevancy - Cost considerations Subscription costs, cost of upgrades, etc. back files, future upgrades, etc. - Offers some value-added enhancement to make it preferable over, or a big addition to, other print or non-print equivalents - Meets usual and customary technical standards

-Uniqueness and completeness of information
+- Uniqueness and completeness of information

-Authority of producer
+- Authority of producer

-Currency and validity of information and updates
+- Currency and validity of information and updates

-Access and network capability
+- Access and network capability

-Technical ease, accessibility, and a "user friendly" interface.
+- Technical ease, accessibility, and a "user friendly" interface.
 Examples of these are:

-Tutorials
+- Tutorials

-Introductory screens
+- Introductory screens

-Prompts and menus
+- Prompts and menus

-Help menus
+- Help menus

-Printing and downloading potential;
+- Printing and downloading potential;

-Copyright and fair use issues
+- Copyright and fair use issues

-Legal issues including licensing requirements and restrictions
+- Legal issues including licensing requirements and restrictions

-Intellectual level and quality of information
+- Intellectual level and quality of information

-Trial period available for examination of product
+- Trial period available for examination of product

-Hardware and software requirements
+- □ Hardware and software requirements